To Split or Not to Split: The Impact of Disparate Treatment in Classification: Introduction

-Consider a binary classification task where the goal is to learn a probabilistic classifier (e.g., cancer detection) $h:\mathcal{X}\to [0,1]$ that predicts a label (e.g., presence of cancer) $Y\in \{0,1\}$ using features (e.g., age and dietary habits) $X\in\mathcal{X}$.
-We assume there is an additional binary sensitive attribute (e.g., gender) $S\in \{0,1\}$ that does not belong to the feature vector $X$.
-The hypothesis class (e.g., logistic regression) which contains classifiers from $\mathcal{X}$ to $[0,1]$ is denoted by $\mathcal{H}$. \begin{defn} We denote the unlabeled (marginal) probability distributions of two groups by
+Consider a binary classification task (e.g., detecting pneumonia from X-rays) where the goal is to learn a probabilistic classifier $h:\mathcal{X}\to [0,1]$ that predicts a label (e.g., presence of pneumonia) $Y\in \{0,1\}$ using input features (e.g., chest X-rays) $X\in\mathcal{X}$.
+We assume there is an additional binary\footnote{For the sake of illustration, we assume that the sensitive attribute $S$ is binary but our results can be extended to a setting of multi-groups.
+Furthermore, split classifiers can be applied to a scenario where multiple subgroups overlap \citep{kearns2018preventing,blum2019advancing} since individuals belonging to both groups can opt for either one of the split classifiers.} sensitive attribute (e.g., sex) $S\in \{0,1\}$ that does not belong to the input features $X$.
+We denote the unlabeled probability distributions of input features conditioned on the sensitive attribute by

-The labeling functions\footnote{We adopt the term ``labeling function'' in accordance to the domain adaptation literature \citep{ben2010theory,mansour2009domain}.
-The conditional distribution can also be viewed as a ``channel'' in the information theory parlance.} of these two groups are denoted by